iconify/website/docs/usage/svg/index.md

 Function `[func]iconToSVG()` does not return full SVG, it returns attributes for `[tag]svg` element and contents.

 This is done on purpose.
-Many frameworks, such as React, expect you to use framework specific code to create elements.
+Many frameworks, such as React, expect you to use the framework specific code to create elements.

-So, for React, you need to create element like this:
+So, for React, you need to create an element like this:

 ```js
 const data = iconToSVG(icon, {});